 • Increase Newegg's product assortment and introduce new product categories.
 We believe that a key strategic advantage we enjoy is our broad selection of technology products, and we have focused on growing our product selection over time.
-For instance, from June 30, 2020 to June 30, 2021 we have increased the number of SKUs available on our platform from 32.6 million to 36.4 million.
+For example, as of September 30, 2021, we offered over 38.6 million SKUs across over 1,800 categories, which we believe makes us one of the top online shopping destinations for tech consumers.
 Newegg will continue to grow our Direct sales and Marketplace businesses by increasing our product assortment and introducing new product categories, such as 3D printers, Internet of Things ("IoT") devices, automotive (auto parts and accessories), cellphones (unlocked cellphones and accessories), wearables (fitness trackers and smart watches), and sporting goods (E-bikes, treadmills, Yoga accessories, etc.).